Moon Witch, Spider King: Part 3: Moon Witch

-With Nsaka and Popele, Sogolon returns to Fasisi and meets her descendants, many of whom also possess their own gifts like the wind (no wind).
-They journey to Mantha, where they meet the King Sister, who is not convinced of their plight.
-Sogolon encounters spies for the Aesi, learns more of his powers, and encounters ninki nankas, or water dragons.
-The King Sister becomes pregnant from a minor Prince and has the baby.
-Spies alert the Aesi, and they are forced to flee Mantha, separating the baby and the King Sister.
-Sogolon, Nsaka, the King Sister and others flee aboard the Chipfalambula, a great fish with an island on its back, and then use the Ten and Nine Doors, magical portals to escape from Mitu to Kongor.
-After entering the Ten and Nine Doors, Sogolon is beset by spirits from parallel realms, including spirits of men she had killed in vengeance as the Moon Witch.
+They journey to Mantha, where they meet the King's sister Lissisolo.
+Spies alert the Aesi after Lissisolo gives birth, and they are forced to flee.
+Sogolon, Nsaka, and Lissisolo use the Ten and Nine Doors to reach Kongor.
+After entering the Doors, Sogolon is beset by the vengeful ghosts of men she had killed as the Moon Witch.
 When they arrive in Dolingo, Sogolon realizes it is the city in the trees that Emini planned.
 Almost all functions are automated, including elevators and carts to move between the trees.
 Dolingo is ruled by the Queen and managed and run by the White Scientists, necromancers who have perfected the art of human cloning.
 Sogolon attempts to convince the Queen of Dolingo to join their cause to stop the Aesi and find the boy.
-Sogolon discovers that the "automation" of Dolingo is actually the work of slaves hidden in the walls and floors of Dolingo, horrifying her and leaving her disillusioned with the richness of Dolingo.
+Sogolon discovers that the "automation" of Dolingo is actually the work of slaves hidden in the walls and floors of Dolingo, horrifying her and leaving her disillusioned with the richness of the city.

-Part 4 The Wolf and the Lightning Bird
+Part 4: The Wolf and the Lightning Bird

 At this point, Sogolon's story intersects with Tracker from Black Leopard, Red Wolf, providing Sogolon's perspective on the events of that book.

+Bunshi gathers Nsaka, Nyka, Tracker, Fumeli, Leopard, Sadogo, and Sogolon.
+They journey to Kongor, but the party falls apart immediately.
+Tracker and Sogolon reunite in Kongor.
+Along with the prefect Mossi and a rescued girl named Venin, they travel to Dolingo.
+Sogolon sends a message to Dolingo warning the Queen of their impending arrival.

+When they reach the city, the Queen states that she never received Sogolon's doves and that the Aesi is on the way.
+Sogolon suspects that Tracker betrayed her and warned the Aesi; she sells him into slavery.
+The slaves of Dolingo revolt as the missing boy and his captors enter the city.
+Venin is killed and her soul is possessed by Jakwu, a rapist that Sogolon previously killed.
+Sogolon is injured.
+As revenge for selling him into slavery, Tracker shoves Sogolon through one of the Doors, burning her very badly.